solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 In general, the more things that can be done in parallel the faster the results.
 As is the case when performing `FULL` and internal `RIGHT OUTER` joins.
 Previous to PostgreSQL these would not have been executed in parallel and the costs were more to perform than the parallelization setup.

-With this change, many queries performing using these joins will now run faster in PG16.
+With this change, many queries performed using these joins will now run faster in PG16.

 1. Switch to pgAdmin.
-2. Run the following commands to setup some sample tables and data on the PG16 instance.
+2. Run the following commands to set up some sample tables and data on the PG16 instance.

     ```sql
     DROP TABLE IF EXISTS left_table;